rr-uchchash360/rr-uchchash360/README.md

 - 🌱 I worked as an iOS app developer at [Bondstein Technologies Limited](https://bondstein.com).
 - 👯 I’m looking to collaborate on anything, as I'm eager to learn new things everyday.
-- 📫 Reach me -> rafiur20@iut-dhaka.edu
+- 📫 Reach me -> connect.rru@gmail.com
-- 😄 Pronouns : Uchchash

-### 🚀 Current Project
+### 🚀 Current Projects

 - **[Amar Bangladesh](https://amar-bangladesh.onrender.com)**
-  Real-time multiplayer & single-player Bangladeshi district guessing game.
+  A map-based game that helps you learn all 64 districts of [Bangladesh](https://en.wikipedia.org/wiki/Bangladesh) through interactive exploration, shape recognition and fascinating local stories.

 - **[No Cookie YouTube](https://github.com/rr-uchchash360/No-Cookie-YouTube)**
   A privacy-focused YouTube alternative that works without cookies.